NachbauerM/NachbauerM.github.io/_posts/2022-08-27-Programming:_First_Program.md

     doc.Close(False)
 ```

 Next came one of the bigger challenges.
 Since I was looking for specific words inside the documents as well as their position in the different chapters, I need to define some Regex.
 This was done mostly by trial and error.
 I´m still not even really clear about the basics.
 And I know the application could have been much better if this was done right...
+Documents and search terms are in German.

 ```python
 #Find the basic information about each project in the files.